Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

    >>> imshow(saturated_image, "Saturated Image (Naive)")

 However, this ends up looking bad and washed out, because the whole image now has a minimum saturation of 0.3.
-A better approach would be to take only those pixels that already have a saturation above some threshold, and increase the saturation of only those pixels:
+A better approach would be to select the pixels that already have a saturation above some threshold, and increase the saturation of only those pixels: